From heavy rain removal to detail restoration: A faster and better network: Experiments

-As described in Section \ref{sec:related}, both densely distributed rain streaks and the haze-like veiling effect exist on images obtained under heavy rain.
-In order to assess the DPENet in removing heavy rain, we conduct experiments on the HeavyRain detaset to compare with PReNet \cite{ren2019progressive}, HRIR \cite{li2019heavy} and MPRNet \cite{zamir2021multi}.
-As shown in Table \ref{tab:heavyraincompare}, the proposed DPENet shows a significant advantage for heavy rain removal.
-Specifically, the proposed DPENet improve PSNR by 1.04dB and SSIM by 2.26\% compared to MPRNet \cite{zamir2021multi}.
-In Figure \ref{fig:heavyraincomparison}, we show the visual comparison, which further explain that the proposed method achieves state-of-the-art performance on heavy rain removal.
-The derained images obtained by our DPENet have better detail and are closer to the ground truth.
-Compared with the other methods, the DPENet completely removes rain streaks and veiling effect, while maintaining the words on the road sign clear.
+As delineated in Section \ref{sec:related}, images captured under heavy rain conditions exhibit the coexistence of densely distributed rain streaks and the atmospheric obscuration reminiscent of haze.
+To evaluate the efficiency of our proposed DPENet in mitigating the adverse effects of heavy rain coupled with haze, a series of experiments are conducted using HeavyRain dataset for comparisons of PReNet \cite{ren2019progressive}, HRIR \cite{li2019heavy}, MPRNet \cite{zamir2021multi} and our proposed DPENet.
+As illustrated in Table \ref{tab:heavyraincompare}, DPENet manifests a noteworthy advantages in the context of heavy rain removal.
+More precisely, DPENet yields a substantial enhancement of 1.04 dB in PSNR and an augmentation of 2.26\% in SSIM compared to MPRNet \cite{zamir2021multi}.
+This performance differential is further exemplified in Figure \ref{fig:heavyraincomparison}, where a visual comparison is presented, demonstrating that the proposed DPENet achieves preeminence in heavy rain removal.
+Notably, the derained images produced by DPENet exhibit finer details and a closer alignment with the ground truth.

-In addition, we compare our method with seven methods \cite{fu2017clearing, wei2019semi, zhang2018density, yasarla2019uncertainty, li2018recurrent, ren2019progressive, jiang2020multi} on other four public datasets which consist of heavy and light rain.
-The quantitative results are shown in Table \ref{tab.nohazecomparison}.
-As the results show, our DPENet achieves remarkable improvement over the seven methods.
-For example, the DPENet surpasses DerainNet \cite{fu2017clearing} and RESCAN \cite{li2018recurrent} by 6.68dB and 5.18dB at PSNR on Rain100H dataset \cite{yang2017deep}.
-It also achieves the state-of-the-art performance on other datasets.
-From the visual comparative results shown in Figure \ref{fig:nohazecomparison}, one can see that our DPENet can effectively remove rain streaks while preserving rich and credible details, but other methods tend to over-smooth the image or remain much visible rain streaks.
+Additionally, we conduct a comparative analysis of our approach with eight other methodologies \cite{fu2017clearing, wei2019semi, zhang2018density, yasarla2019uncertainty, li2018recurrent, ren2019progressive, yang2019joint, jiang2020multi} across four distinct publicly available datasets.
+The quantitative outcomes are presented in Table \ref{tab.nohazecomparison}.
+As the results indicated, DPENet demonstrates a notable enhancement in performance relative to the aforementioned eight methods.
+For instance, our DPENet outperforms DerainNet \cite{fu2017clearing} and RESCAN \cite{li2018recurrent} by 6.68 dB and 5.18 dB in terms of PSNR on Rain100H dataset \cite{yang2017deep}.
+Meanwhile, DPENet achieves superior performance on other datasets over other involved methods as well.
+Upon visual examination of the comparative results, as depicted in Figure \ref{fig:nohazecomparison}, DPENet effectively eradicates rain streaks while simultaneously preserving intricate and trustworthy image details.
+Conversely, alternative methods tend to exhibit tendencies towards excessive smoothing or the retention of conspicuous rain streaks.